The Complete Guide to Electronic Data Interchange (EDI)

 The Future of Electronic Data Interchange (EDI)

-EDI has been used for decades to automate business transactions between organizations.
+EDI has been useful for decades in automating business transactions between organizations.
 Here are some trends that will shape the future of Electronic Data Interchange.

 Integration with APIs